 BS 5628-1:2005 Code of practice for the use of masonry - Structural use of unreinforced masonry

 Governs the design of masonry bearings for lintels.
-We assume that the supported masonry walls are built in accordance with this standard, and where required, be undertake bearing calculations using this standard.
+We assume that the supported masonry walls are built in accordance with this standard, and where required, we undertake bearing stress calculations using this standard.

 BS 5628-3:2005 Code of practice for the use of masonry - Materials and components, design and workmanship

 Our lintels are designed to comply with BS 5628-3 with regard damp control / exclusion of water, movement and structural stability.
-Unlike concrete lintels, Steel lintels are carefully designed to perform more functions than simply support the masonry, so items such as integrated stop-ends and the slope are designed to meet the water control requirements of BS 5628-3.
-This standard also implies that buildings over 3 stories high or in coastal or agressive environments must use Austenitic stainless steel lintels for corrosion resistance.
-LDX 2101 has even higher corrosion resistance.
+Unlike concrete lintels, Steel lintels are carefully designed to perform more functions than simply support the masonry, so items such as integrated stop-ends and the slope are designed to meet the moisture control requirements of BS 5628-3.
+This standard also implies that buildings over 3 stories high or in coastal or aggressive environments should use stainless steel lintels for their corrosion resistance.
+LDX 2101 is the material we would strongly recommend for these situations, due to its high strength, better corrosion resistance than 304, and comparable, if not cheaper (and more stable) price.

 BS 8215:1991 Design and installation of damp-proof courses in masonry construction